-It is a common misconception that covertly obtained evidence is inadmissible in Employment Tribunal proceedings.
+It is a common misconception that evidence obtained via covert recordings is inadmissible in Employment Tribunal proceedings.
 In fact, the tribunal has a wide discretion over what evidence can be considered.
 This was explored by the Employment Appeal Tribunal (EAT) in the case of Punjab National Bank (International) Ltd and others v Gosain.

 Ms Gosain was employed by the bank from May 2011 until her resignation in January 2013.
 She issued a claim at the Employment Tribunal alleging sexual harassment, sex discrimination and constructive unfair dismissal.